fsh1201/Asteroid-lightcurve-YORP/README.md

     $ yorp lc input_parameter out_area out_par out_lcs yorp_chi2
 **lc**: light curve file, the same format as DAMIT, see an [example lc](https://astro.troja.mff.cuni.cz/projects/damit/LightCurves/exportAllForAsteroid/208/plaintext/A208.lc.txt), and the [doc](https://github.com/fsh1201/Asteroid-lightcurve-YORP/blob/main/convexinv_doc.pdf)

 **input_parameter**: the range of initial guesses of the spin state and YORP strength, degree and order of laplace series, scattering parameters, iteration stop condition.
-See the file [in](https://github.com/fsh1201/Asteroid-lightcurve-YORP/blob/main/in) for example
+See the file [in](https://github.com/fsh1201/Asteroid-lightcurve-YORP/blob/main/in) for an example

 **out_area**: areas and normal vectors